lubuntu-team/manual/source/C/command_line.rst

 will show the files in your current directory and the man page lists more options such as viewing all files or long listing.

+There is also the command line for manageing and installing packages which is beyond the scope of this appendix but please see `apt package management <https://help.ubuntu.com/lts/serverguide/apt.html.en>`_  for how to insert and remove packages from the command line.